reskillamericans/website/content/enroll/index.md

 {{< message-box >}}

 We are currently accepting enrollment for the training period that starts in March 2022.

 Once you submit your enrollment form, you'll get an email from us that will include access to our online learning platform.

 ## Eligibility Requirements:

 - You must self-identify as a historically underrepresented minority.
 - You must be eligible to work in the United States.

-## Reskill Americans - 2022 Bootcamp Enrollment Form
+## Reskill Americans - 2022 Enrollment Form

-We are accepting applications for participation in our seven month software development training program.
+We are now enrollments for our seven-month software development training program.

 <form id="enrollment-form">
 <ol>